codepr/webcrawler-from-scratch/chapter1/messaging.md

-Middlewares are basically every software that is used as a medium, a communication channel between different and decoupled components in an architecture, message queues, message brokers, buses are effectively middlewares.
+Middlewares are basically every software that is used as a medium, a communication channel between different and decoupled components in an architecture, message queues, message brokers, buses are effectively all middlewares.

-Many times their used in microservices architectures, think about asynchronous communication between different services, where you just want to schedule some kind of job without worrying of the immediate response, `RabbitMQ` or `SQS` is often used in these scenarios.<br>
+Many times they're used in microservices architectures, think about asynchronous communication between different services, where you just want to schedule some kind of jobs without worrying of the immediate response, `RabbitMQ` or `SQS` is often used in these scenarios.<br>
-In our case, we're going to add a really simple message queue interface to decouple the crawling logic of the web crawler, this, along with decoupling responsibilities, come with the benefit of a simpler testing of the entire applcation.
+In our case, we're going to add a really simple message queue interface to decouple the crawling logic of the web crawler, this, along with decoupling responsibilities, comes with the benefit of a simpler testing of the entire application.

 ## Producer and consumer

 The most famous and simple abstraction is the producer-consumer pattern, where two actors are involved:

-* The producer, generate traffic
+* The producer, generates traffic
-* The consumer, consume the traffic
+* The consumer, consumes the traffic

 It's a simplification of the pub-sub pattern, but can be easily extended and behave just like it, with multiple subscribers consuming the same source.